Frequently asked questions

 EV charging costs vary from model to model as different battery sizes affect how much energy is used.
 Expect a cost per charge at home to cost around £5 in the UK.

-We are starting to display charge points in France, Germany, Belgium, Luxembourg and the Netherlands.
-Further countries will be added to our growing network in the near future and the timings for this to happen will be published shortly.
+In addition to the UK and ROI, we are starting to display charge points in the USA, Canada, France, Germany, Belgium, Luxembourg and the Netherlands.
+Further countries will be added to our growing network in the future and the timings for this to happen will be published in due course.
+If you haven't already signed up to our newsletter this is a great way to be notified about the latest Zapmap updates, as well as features and EV news.
+Sign up here.

-We are starting to display charge points in France, Germany, Belgium, Luxembourg and the Netherlands.
+We are starting to display charge points in the USA, Canada, France, Germany, Belgium, Luxembourg and the Netherlands.

 Contactless payments are not as widely accepted as in the UK so download the apps you know you’ll need and sign up before setting off to make the at-charger experience easier.